 COST-EFFECTIVE BRINE MANAGEMENT

-Reverse Osmosis (RO) is the world’s dominant desalination technology.
-It uses pressurized, semi-permeable membranes to separate freshwater from salty water.
-RO should be considered in all projects where total dissolved solids (TDS) are less than 80,000 mg/L.
+Reverse Osmosis (RO) — the world’s dominant desalination technology — uses pressurized, semi-permeable membranes to remove dissolved salts from water.
+RO should be considered in all industrial wastewater and desalination applications where total dissolved solids (TDS) are less than 80,000 mg/L.

-Nanofiltration is RO’s cousin, which uses a slightly more porous membrane.
-NF has some speciality applications such as concentrating sulfate-rich solutions, while allowing some sodium chloride to pass into the filtered permeable water.
+Nanofiltration (NF) uses a slightly more porous membrane and can separate divalent and monovalent dissolved ions.
+NF has specialty applications such as softening or concentrating sulfate-rich solutions while passing sodium chloride into the filtered permeate water.

-- Scaling ion removal using BrineRefine, our automated chemical softening system
+- Scaling ion removal with BrineRefine, our automated precision chemical softening system

 RO & NF Applications